Rambo III: Pre-production

+Sylvester Stallone was a fan of Highlander and asked Russell Mulcahy to direct Rambo III.
+Mulcahy confessed that he messed up the assignment and was politely fired by Stallone.

-In a 2008 online Q&A, Stallone stated that a disagreement over casting led to him firing original director Russell Mulcahy as the director:
+In a 2008 online Q&A, Stallone stated that a disagreement over casting led to him firing Mulcahy as the director:

 He went to Israel two weeks before me with the task of casting two dozen vicious looking Russian troops.
 These men were suppose [sic] to make your blood run cold.
 When I arrived on the set, what I saw was two dozen blond, blue-eyed pretty boys that resembled rejects from a surfing contest.
 Needless to say Rambo is not afraid of a little competition but being attacked by third rate male models could be an enemy that could overwhelm him.
 I explained my disappointment to Russell and he totally disagreed, so I asked him and his chiffon army to move on.